France deploys 45,000 police after riots over teen's death | Law-Order

 France's interior minister said on Friday the coming hours would be decisive as he sent 45,000 police onto the streets following three nights of riots since an officer shot dead a teenager at a traffic stop in a working class suburb of Paris.
 The violence, in which buildings and vehicles have been torched and stores looted, has plunged President Emmanuel Macron into the gravest crisis of his leadership since the Yellow Vest protests that started in 2018.
 Unrest has flared nationwide, including in cities such as Marseille, Lyon, Toulouse, Strasbourg and Lille as well as Paris where Nahel M., a 17-year-old of Algerian and Moroccan descent, was shot on Tuesday in the Nanterre suburb.
 His death, which was caught on video, has reignited longstanding complaints by poor, racially mixed, urban communities of police violence and racism.

-In the centre of the southern city of Marseille, France's second largest, rioters looted a gun store on Friday night and stole some hunting rifles but no ammunition, Marseille police said.
-One individual was arrested with a rifle likely coming from the store, police said.
-The store was now being guarded by police.
-Authorities earlier banned demonstrations in the city set for Friday, and encouraged restaurants to close outdoor areas early.
-They said public transport would stop at 7 p.m.
-Police said they had arrested 80 people.
-Two police officers were slighted wounded.
-A police helicopter flew overhead.

 "The next hours will be decisive and I know I can count on your flawless efforts," Interior Minister Gerald Darmanin wrote to firefighters and police officers, seeking to quell the unrest that has been breaking out after nightfall.
 He asked local authorities to halt bus and tram traffic from 9 p.m.
-(1900 GMT) across France and later said 45,000 officers from the police forces would be deployed on Friday evening, 5,000 more than on Thursday.
+(1900 GMT) across France and later said 45,000 officers from the police forces would be deployed on Friday evening.

 Asked on TF1's main evening television news programme whether the government could declare a state of emergency, Darmanin said: "Quite simply, we're not ruling out any hypothesis and we'll see after tonight what the President of the Republic chooses."
-More than 200 police were injured on Thursday night, and more than 900 people were arrested, Darmanin said, adding their average age was 17.
+Some 40,000 officers had been deployed on Thursday night.
+More than 200 of them were injured.
+Darmanin said more than 900 people were arrested following Thursday's unrest, saying their average age was 17.

 Looters ransacked shops including an Apple store in Strasbourg on Friday, a local official said.
 A source told Reuters several Casino supermarkets had also been looted.
 In the Chatelet Les Halles shopping mall in central Paris, a Nike shoe store was broken into, and several people were arrested after store windows were smashed along the adjacent Rue de Rivoli shopping street, police said.